dennis-kurochkin/dennis-kurochkin/README.md

 ✨ I'm a front-end developer passionate about making the web cool and accessible to everyone.

+Recent courses I've completed:
+- <a href="https://frontendmasters.com/workshops/fullstack-apps/">Build Full-Stack Apps from Scratch from Frontend Masters</a>

 <!--

 Here are some ideas to get you started: